Commonly called PROLOTHERAPY

 How Does Prolotherapy Work?

-The Prolotherapy process involves injections of a dextrose (sugar) and procaine solution (a local anesthetic) into and onto joints, ligaments and tendons.
-The cells of the ligament and tendon absorb the dextrose, which triggers the body to send healing blood components to the injection site.
+The Prolotherapy process involves injections of a dextrose (sugar) and procaine ( a local anesthetic) solution into and onto joints, ligaments and tendons.
+The cells of the ligaments and tendons absorb the dextrose, which triggers the body to send healing blood components to the injection site.
 This stimulates the body’s healing process to strengthen and restore joint function, build strength and mobility, and ultimately, reduce or eliminate pain.

 Prolotherapy may sound new.
 In fact, Prolotherapy is one of the eldest methods of healing, finding its roots in ancient Chinese acupuncture.

 Why is Prolotherapy so Seldom Used Today?
 Perhaps Because it is so Simple.

 “Not many physicians are aware of Prolotherapy, and even fewer are adept at this form of treatment.
 One wonders why that is so.
 In my opinion, it is because medical folks are skeptical and Prolotherapy, unless you have tried it and proven its worth, seems to be too easy a solution to a series of complicated problems that afflict the human body and have been notoriously difficult to treat by any other method.
 Another reason is the simplicity of the therapy: Injecting an irritant solution, which may be something as simple as glucose, at the junction of a ligament with a bone to produce the rather dramatic therapeutic benefits that follow.